-- 3,845 annual deaths are attributed to smoking, with the burden greatest among those in poverty (Public Health Wales, 2024, ASH Wales, 2024). - Alcohol-specific deaths reached record highs for three consecutive years, disproportionately affecting those in the most deprived areas (Public Health Wales, 2024). - Drug misuse deaths have also reached record highs three times in five years, with the highest incidence in middle-aged adults (IWA, 2024).
+- 3,845 annual deaths are attributed to smoking, with the burden greatest among those in poverty (Public Health Wales, 2024, ASH Wales, 2024). - Alcohol-specific deaths reached record highs for three consecutive years, disproportionately affecting those in the most deprived areas (Public Health Wales, 2024). - Drug misuse deaths have also reached record highs three times in five years, once again disproportionately affecting those in the most deprived areas (Public Health Wales, 2024).

-Substance use is strongly associated with social inequalities, with multiple addictions clustering among the most vulnerable populations
+Substance use is strongly associated with social inequalities, with multiple addictions clustering among the most vulnerable populations (ASH, AHA & OHA, 2022).

-(ASH, AHA & OHA, 2022).
+2.2.
+Smoking Worsens Recovery Outcomes

-- 2.2.
-Smoking Worsens Recovery Outcomes - UK evidence increasingly supports the conclusion that continuing to smoke during recovery from alcohol or drug dependence negatively impacts long-term outcomes. - The National Centre for Smoking Cessation and Training found that quitting smoking does not undermine recovery from other substances and may in fact reduce the risk of relapse (NCSCT, 2020). - Public Health England reports that continued smoking is associated with poorer recovery outcomes and recommends that tobacco dependence be treated alongside alcohol and drug use (PHE, 2017). - Smoking is also the leading cause of long-term mortality among people in recovery from other addictions, often exceeding the harms of drugs or alcohol in abstinent individuals (ASH Scotland, 2012).
+- UK evidence increasingly supports the conclusion that continuing to smoke during recovery from alcohol or drug dependence negatively impacts long-term outcomes. - The National Centre for Smoking Cessation and Training found that quitting smoking does not undermine recovery from other substances and may in fact reduce the risk of relapse (NCSCT, 2020). - Public Health England reports that continued smoking is associated with poorer recovery outcomes and recommends that tobacco dependence be treated alongside alcohol and drug use (PHE, 2017). - Smoking is also the leading cause of long-term mortality among people in recovery from other addictions, often exceeding the harms of drugs or alcohol in abstinent individuals (ASH Scotland, 2012).

-Despite this, tobacco is often overlooked in treatment settings, driven by outdated fears that quitting smoking could destabilise recovery.
+Despite this, tobacco is often overlooked in treatment settings, driven by fears that quitting smoking could destabilise recovery.